How to Read Stock Chart for Beginner Traders

 How to Get Charts

-Stock charts are offered for on the platforms such as and like the MT4 and MetaTrader 5 softwares.
+Stock charts are offered for on the platforms such as the MT4 and MT5 softwares.

 To get charts on MT4 and MetaTrader 5 softwares: